My desire to indulge in some yoga came out after I witnessed the perfect family in India.

 ‘Go home’ he repeated, this time the voice slightly impatient as he tilted his chiselled chin toward the exit.

 Still, I sat like a half-wit.
 A simpleton smile on my face.
 At least Chinese busboy had the excuse of not understanding English very well; he was still nodding furiously.
-But I knew precisely what the tutor meant, and still, I sat there waiting to fly up to the ceiling in my yoga pants and my knickers on my head.
-Enlightened and stretched in all directions for 200 Rupees.
+But I knew precisely what the tutor meant, and still, I sat there waiting to fly up to the ceiling in my yoga pants.
+Expecting to be enlightened and stretched in all directions for 200 Rupees.

-It must have dawned on the tutor that he was wasting his act on these two simpletons, and the yogi showman gave up being Mr nice guy.
+It must have dawned on the tutor that he was wasting his act on these two simpletons and the yogi showman gave up being Mr nice guy.
 He stood bolt upright and swiftly, reaching down to pick up the wooden flute from the floor he barked,‘You go home.
-Come back tomorrow when there are more people.’
+Come back tomorrow when there be more people.’

-‘Excuse me Mister cheeky chops’ I wanted to say, ‘I’ve waited a long bloody time for this.
-I’ve trecked across the Rajasthani desert to get here.
-Now show me how to wrap my friggin toes around my ear so I can go home and be nice to my children and have a love life that resembles Sting and Trudy Styler.
-Right now Ziggy Stardust.
-Right now.
-And by the way, how come your whites are so white?’
+‘Excuse me ‘Mister’, I wanted to say.
+‘I’ve waited a long bloody time for this.
+I’ve trekked across the Rajasthani desert to get here.
+Now show me how to wrap my friggin toes around my ear so I can go home and be nice to my children and have a love life that resembles Sting and Trudy Styler’.
+Right now Yogi bear.
+Never you mind go home.
+And anyway, how come your whites are so white?’